12v7/smart-plug/README.md

 There are a few other options here, such as the number of output channels and input buttons.
 Then [flash your pico](https://picockpit.com/raspberry-pi/raspberry-pi-pico-and-micropython-on-windows) with MicroPython and upload the files (main.py, main.js, index.htm, close.svg, plus.svg, upload.svg) to it.
 After rebooting the board will connect to the network.
-Then you need to find out the IP of the board and open it with your browser.
+Then you need to find out the IP of the board and open it with your browser:

 ![screenshot.png](screenshot.png)